citp/privacy-policy-historical/g/gr/gra/grandmotherskitchen.org.md

-> *The following text is extracted and transformed from the grandmotherskitchen.org privacy policy that was archived on 2018-06-28.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180628062431id_/http%3A//grandmotherskitchen.org/index.php%3Fpage%3Dprivacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the grandmotherskitchen.org privacy policy that was archived on 2018-12-29.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181229183004id_/http%3A//grandmotherskitchen.org/index.php%3Fpage%3Dprivacy) for the most accurate reproduction.*

-# Grandmother's Kitchen
+# Yummigram by Grandmother's Recipes

 This Privacy Policy governs the manner in which Grandmother's Kitchen collects, uses, maintains and discloses information collected from users (each, a "User") of the [www.grandmotherskitchen.org](http://grandmotherskitchen.org/) website ("Site").
 This privacy policy applies to the Site and all products and services offered by Grandmother's Kitchen.

 **Personal identification information**

 We may collect personal identification information from Users in a variety of ways, including, but not limited to, when Users visit our site, place an order, and in connection with other activities, services, features or resources we make available on our Site..
 Users may visit our Site anonymously.
 We will collect personal identification information from Users only if they voluntarily submit such information to us.
 Users can always refuse to supply personally identification information, except that it may prevent them from engaging in certain Site related activities.
+We use Ezoic to provide personalization and analytic services on this website, as such Ezoic's privacy policy is in effect and can be reviewed [here](http://g.ezoic.net/privacy/grandmotherskitchen.org).

 **Non-personal identification information**